Ekaterina-Enka/paymentpage_sdk/readme.md

 ## Additional data

-You can find additional information, such as payment statuses, request and callback parameters, in [https://developers.ecommpay.com/en/en_PP_API.html](Payment Page API).
+You can find additional information, such as payment statuses, request and callback parameters, in [Payment Page API](https://developers.ecommpay.com/en/en_PP_API.html).